syncfusion-content/javascript-docs/js/api/ejGrid.md

-Gets or sets a value that indicates whether to enable multi columns sorting behaviour in grid.
+Gets or sets a value that indicates whether to enable multi columns sorting behavior in grid.
 Sort multiple columns by holding CTRL and click on the corresponding column header.